oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

     * Pamela Green has been assigned with the *AG Administrator* application role and *AG Campaign Administrator*.
 You can now close the window.

     * Now, Notice the *AG User* Role and *AG CloudAccessReviewer* Role listed.
-Click on the Downward arrow on the right corner for each of them.
+Click on the Downward arrow on the right corner to assign Pamela to these roles.

       ![OIG Identity Roles and Access Policies](images/aguser.png)